FREQUENTLY ASKED QUESTIONS

 Have questions about what we do or how you can help?
 This section provides a few answers to common enquiries about our mission, services, and how you can contribute to making a difference.
 If you don’t find what you’re looking for, feel free to contact us directly!

 Transition Homeless Project is a non-profit organisation based in North West London.
-We focus on transforming the lives of homeless young people and single homeless women, by offering dedicated support and advise.
-Individuals receive support to transition into independent living.
-We also offer expert advise to prevent anyone at risk of becoming homeless.
+It focuses on transforming the lives of vulnerable women, experiencing poverty by offering hot meals, and providing support to help transition into independent living.

 Transition Homeless Project offers various services, a weekly soup kitchen providing hot meals, financial and housing advice, poverty prevention aid for those at risk of becoming homeless, and careers training programmes to help individuals develop a pathway to independence.